-The extensive appraisal activities in Kenya, including the EWT, along with the development concept studies completed in 2014, will address the key reservoir uncertainties around the contingent resource estimate.
-These are aerial net pay distribution and connectivity, which has a significant bearing on recovery factor and oil saturation in the reservoir sands.
+The extensive appraisal activities in Kenya, including the EWTs, along with the development concept studies completed in 2014, are addressing key reservoir uncertainties around the South Lokichar contingent resource estimate.
 The results to date from the ongoing appraisal drilling program and early Amosing EWT results provides significant comfort that the reservoir sands are connected over an area larger than the assumed development well spacing which will narrow the range of uncertainty around recovery factors.
-The early results are positive in this respect.